 Greenway Technologies Listed by dragonforce Ransomware Group

 On May 27, 2026, fire protection company Greenway Technologies appeared on the leak site of the dragonforce ransomware group.
-The Phoenix-based firm, which installs and maintains fire suppression systems, alarms, sprinklers, and smoke-control solutions for federal and commercial properties, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose records were stored in those systems could now be at risk.
+The Phoenix-based firm, which installs and maintains fire suppression systems, alarms, sprinklers, and smoke-control solutions for federal and commercial properties, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose records were stored in those systems could now be at risk.

 Why This Matters for You and Your Family